Slava-Nya/ListSerialization/README.md

 # ListSerialization
-Serialization and deserialization related list with random element in binary format
+Serialization and deserialization related list with random element in the binary format
 #### https://en.wikipedia.org/wiki/Serialization

 The struct for list node has this signature: